 In addition to a deep grounding in self-awareness and the foundations of the approach we will also be looking at contemporary developments, the fundamentals of ethical and professional practice, and how we embody this way of being to a level that we and others find genuinely moving.

-The course is priced at £3500 per year (£7000 in total) inclusive of Candidate registration and assessment fee of £339 per year.
+The course is priced at £3750 per year (£7500 in total), inclusive of Candidate registration and assessment fee of £339 per year.
 A deposit of £500 is required upon enrolment of the course.
 Fees can be paid in instalments.

 TIMINGS / DAYS / DATES

-The course is taught over 32 weekly weekday sessions with 3 weekend days, excluding public holidays, half terms and standard education breaks (Easter, Christmas, Summer etc).
+The course is taught in person over 35 weekly weekday sessions with optional weekend encounter days, excluding public holidays, half terms and standard education breaks (Easter, Christmas, Summer etc).

 CANDIDATE ENTRY REQUIREMENTS